matthew-ia/cayo/README.md

 > Pronounced [ka-yo], meaning _small island_

 A static HTML generator for the small stuff, with islands of reactivity.
-Powered by Svelte and Vite.
+Powered by Svelte & Vite.

 ## Why Cayo?
 The main purpose of Cayo is to be a tool that lets you use modern front-end tooling (Svelte, Vite, file-based routing) to generate static HTML output, and having the option to use Svelte components that are reactive on the client.